uol-mediaprocessing-2024-2025/freeze-me/README.md

 5. **Setup GPU Usage**
    > Ensure that both CUDA (12.4) and cuDNN (9.7.0) are installed and the PATH variables are set.

-   > Replace the cv2-package in your conda environments <br> site-packages (<Path-To-Conda>/envs/simple-webapp/Lib/site-packages)
-   > <br> with the cv2-package in other/cv2.zip <br>
-   > <br>
-   > The zip contains a custom build OpenCV-Build with CUDA support.
-It is build for CUDA 12.4 and cuDNN 9.7.0.
-   > Other (newer) versions might work as well.

 6. **Run the backend server:**
    ```sh
    cd src